What Are Mortgage Affordability Checks?

 Here are a few scenarios that involve different checks and assessments:

 • Buy-to-let (BTL): with a buy-to-let mortgage, your income isn’t as important.
 Because this is an investment, the expected rental income will be more relevant.
 Usually, this needs to be 25-30% higher than your mortgage payment.
-You may also need to be able to afford to put down a larger deposit for a BTL property.
+You may also need to be able to afford to put down a larger deposit for a BTL property

 • Commercial mortgages: for a commercial mortgage, there will be no strict blueprint as each loan will be set up on a case-by-case basis.
 This makes it harder to prepare your application without the support of an expert broker.
-Because, each lender will look for different things when it comes to affordability.
+Because each lender will look for different things when it comes to affordability

 • Bridging finance: for bridging loans, lenders will want you to use an asset as security rather than looking at how much you earn.
-The value of the asset you’re using is much more pivotal in the affordability assessment as is the exit strategy you plan to use.
+The value of the asset you’re using is much more pivotal in the affordability assessment than is the exit strategy you plan to use.

 Affordability checks if you’re self-employed